NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

            mp.Source(mp.GaussianSource(fcen,fwidth=0.05*fcen), component=mp.Ey, center=src_pt, size=mp.Vector3(0,sy,0), amplitude=1j)]
 ```

 Note that even though the $J_y$ current amplitude is complex in this example, only its real part is used and the resulting fields are therefore still real (the default).
+There is no need to set `force_complex_fields=True` in the `Simulation` constructor.

 The figure below shows a snapshot of $E_z$ within the cell for four different cases: phase delays ($\Delta nd/\lambda$) of 0.5 and 1.0, and planewave circular polarization of $E_z + iE_y$ and $E_z - iE_y$.
 The empty regions on the cell sides are PMLs.
 The thin solid black line denotes the boundary between the grating (on the left) and air.
 As expected, for $\Delta nd/\lambda=0.5$ there is just a single ±1 diffraction order which depends on the chirality of the input planewave (this is not the case for a linear-polarized planewave).
 The angle of this diffracted order (±4.8°) agrees with the analytic result.
 Snapshots of $E_y$ are similar.

 <center>
 ![](../images/polarization_grating_diffraction_orders.png)
 </center>

+For computing the mode coefficient of an [elliptical-polarized](https://en.wikipedia.org/wiki/Elliptical_polarization) mode in 3d, the mode coefficients of two orthogonal linear-polarized modes (i.e., $\mathcal{S}$ and $\mathcal{P}$ polarizations) should first be computed separately using the [`DiffractedPlanewave`](../Python_User_Interface.md#diffractedplanewave) object which is passed as the `bands` parameter to `get_eigenmode_coefficients`.
+These complex mode coefficients for the two polarizations can then be combined in post processing using a linear combination to compute the mode coefficient for any elliptical-polarized mode.